openshift/rosa/docs/moactl_init.md

 ### Options

 ```
+  -r, --region string          AWS region in which verify quota and permissions (overrides the AWS_REGION environment variable)
       --delete-stack           Deletes stack template applied to your AWS account during the 'init' command.

       --client-id string       OpenID client identifier.
 The default value is 'cloud-services'.